isomerpages/govtech-corp/_about-us/What We Do/Our Capabilities.md

 variant: tiptap
 image: /images/About Us/Our capabilities/Our_capabilities_meta_image_resized.jpg
 ---
-<h2>Five centres to lead digital government transformation</h2>
+<h2>Leading digital government transformation with dedicated capability centres</h2>
-<p>Our five capability centres were established to strengthen the public
+<p>Our capability centres strengthen the public sector's engineering expertise
-sector's engineering expertise and build the government’s capabilities in emerging technologies.</p>
+and build the government’s capabilities in emerging technologies.</p>
 <p>They enable GovTech to develop and deliver innovative citizen-centric
 products and services across the government.</p>
 <h3>Our capability centres</h3>